nickserv/danamccurdy.com/_posts/2017-07-14-being-human.md

 ​
 All of us were born
 from the same place,
 and we are all bound
-for the same place,
+for the same place.

-and we are always sharing,
+We are always,
-one and all,
+each and all of us,
-our suffering
+sharing our suffering
 and our joy.
 ​